ArnaoutLab/sentropy/README.md

 | Subcommunity_2b_1   |               1.66 |              1.55 |
 | Subcommunity_2b_2   |               1.43 |              1.56 |

+We can also compare subcommunities within a single metacommunity.
+To do this, we can either pass the same metacommunity to the first two arguments of `get_exp_relative_entropy`, or alternatively we can prepare 2 different `counts`, one for each subcommunity (taken to be a metacommunity by itself).
+Note also that, when comparing subsets from different sets (e.g. the birds of prey from 2a vs. the invertebrates from 2b), the similarity matrix has to be defined for all pairs.

 If we do not pass anything to the `similarity` argument, then the function will compute the usual (i.e. similarity-insensitive) exponentiated Rényi divergence.
 We may also optionally pass a similarity function or a string representing a path to a CSV file to `similarity`.
 In those cases, we may optionally pass values to the arguments `symmetric`, `X`, `chunk_size`, `parallelize`, and `max_inflight_tasks`.
 These latter arguments have the same meaning as in the function `get_sentropies`.

 # Command-line usage